cmiles/PointlessWaymarksProject/README.md

 The Pointless Waymarks projects contains:
   - The Pointless Waymarks CMS and Offline Site Viewer (described below)
   - Tasks to support the Pointless Waymarks CMS including Memories Email, Photo Pickup and Garmin Connect Download (described below)
-  - The Pointless Waymarks GeoTools - [README with Description and Screen Shots](PointlessWaymarks.GeoToolsGui/README.md) - is a WPF GUI for GeoTagging, Feature Intersect Tagging and managing Garmin Connect Downloads.
+  - The Pointless Waymarks GeoTools - [README with Description and Screen Shots](PointlessWaymarks.GeoToolsGui/README.md) - a WPF GUI for GeoTagging and Feature Intersect Tagging Photographs and other content and managing Garmin Connect Downloads.

 # Pointless Waymarks CMS